 The first book about social psychology written in English was published in 1908 by McDougall.

 Research and study of social psychology increased during the mid twentieth century after world war II.
-During the war there was much evidence that showed the huge effect that social influence could have on a large scale.
+During the war there was much evidence that showed the huge affect that social influence could have on a large scale.
 Horrific atrocities have occurred and been accepted by people conforming to social or societal influences.

 Experiments in SP